What is tooth enamel?

 - Use fluoride toothpaste.
 Fluoride strengthens teeth, so make sure fluoride is listed as an ingredient in your toothpaste.

-- Ask your dentist if sealants may be helpful in preventing enamel erosion and tooth decay.
+- Ask your dentist if sealants may help you prevent enamel erosion and tooth decay.

 Can you get too much fluoride?